COUN 500 - Orientation

 Hours: 3

-Provides in-depth information regarding the assessment and treatment of chemical dependency.
-Topics include coping skills; motivation for change; management of stress, anxiety, and anger; screening for chemical dependency in health care settings; various chemical dependency interventions; and planning specific treatments to match individual clients.
+Provides in-depth information regarding the assessment and treatment of chemical and process addictions, including gambling, sexual, eating, and substance use.
+Topics include healthy coping skills; motivation for change; management of stress, anxiety, and anger; screening for addictions in health care settings; co-occurring disorders; evidence-based interventions; and planning individualized treatment strategies to support client recovery and well-being.

 COUN 589 - Independent Study